-Across the street is the Marga Hosaeus Fitness Center.
+Across the street to the south is the Marga Hosaeus Fitness Center.
 Access to the fitness center is included for all students in activity fees.
-It contains several recreation-oriented spaces and facilities for our students.
+It contains 3 gyms, a swimming pool, 10 racquetball courts, a squash court, 2 indoor tennis courts, an indoor running track and a student-designed climbing wall.
 There is a fireplace and lounge area at the entrance, saunas in the locker rooms and a massage therapy room.
 The fitness center offers more than 70 fitness classes per week, including yoga, Pilates, Zumba, spinning and pink gloves boxing.
 The Health and Human Development Advising Center and Health Enhancement faculty is also housed here.